Trova-Trip/nmi-widget-bugs/README.md

 No setup needed — open the link and follow the reproduction steps below.
 To run it locally instead, see [Running locally](#running-locally) at the end.

+## Bug 1 — Payment fields intermittently hang on the loading spinner

+`NmiPayments` mounts three hosted-field iframes (`ccnumber`, `ccexp`, `cvv`) from `secure.nmi.com/token/inline.php`.
+The widget hides its loading spinner and fires `onFieldsAvailable` **only after all three iframes have posted a `resize` message**.

+Intermittently, **one iframe never posts its `resize` message**.
+Because there is no timeout or fallback, the widget stays on the spinner forever and `onFieldsAvailable` is never called.

+**Reproduce:**
+1. Click **🔁 Auto-retry until hang**.
+The app reloads itself on every successful load and keeps going until a hang reproduces.
+2. Wait — it stops automatically the moment it catches a hung load, leaving that load on screen.
+The app listens for the iframes' `resize` messages and reports which fields signaled; on a hung load it shows e.g. `HANG REPRODUCED — missing: [ccnumber]`, and `onFieldsAvailable` never fires.

+---
+---

-## Bug 1 — 3D Secure auth failure is never surfaced; widget stuck loading
+## Bug 2 — 3D Secure auth failure is never surfaced; widget stuck loading

 Using the test card **`4000 0000 0000 2537`**, running 3D Secure
 (`NmiThreeDSecure` → `startThreeDSecure`) fails authentication.
 Gateway.js logs